 6. Autism People are Results of Vaccines or Poor Parenting

-Fact: There was a myth about autism relating to the “refrigerator mother hypothesis”.
+Fact: There were, in fact, autism myths about its relation to the “refrigerator mother hypothesis”.
 Accordingly, a mother with no emotion or sympathy might cause autism for her kid(s).
 However, many scientists disapproved this myth.

 Lots of studies also show that there is no connection between vaccines and autism.
 That means getting vaccinated will not lead to autism spectrum disorder.